 You may find more kitchen inspiration in this How to Craft Easy DIY Wall Hooks with Decorative Plates post.

-Frequently Asked Questions About Vintage Yellowware
+Frequently Asked Questions About Yellowware

 Your Guide to Embracing Eclectic Style, Vintage Finds, and Thrifted Home Inspiration~